reyadussalahin/problem-solving/README.md

 # Category and Sub-Category list
-Here category_name and sub_category_name has been used to create directory
+These are the short-codes for "category_name" and "sub_category_name" has been (and will be) used to create directory
 - ad_hoc:
     - implementation
 - brute_force: